 - Review executive summary with company and discuss path forward for collaborative research

-- Coordinate progress meetings (monthly/quarterly conference calls or annual face-to-face meetings) to ensure projects are on track to meet deliverables
+- Participate in progress meetings (monthly/quarterly conference calls or annual face-to-face meetings) to ensure projects are on track to meet deliverables

 We understand there are a significant number of ongoing or new industry projects that are better facilitated with direct communication with AgriLife Contracts and it is not necessary for CERS to be engaged.
 For projects where faculty believe the research objectives and SOW are more straightforward and less complex (e.g., product testing, single or fewer PI’s, smaller in nature, typical of other projects that have been executed in the past), the AgriLife Contract Office would be the appropriate first contact.